Convert a Citrix ADC MPX 14020/14030/14040/ 14060/14080/14100 appliance to a Citrix ADC SDX 14020/14030/14040/ 14060/14080/14100 appliance

 Important: Mixing and matching of old and new SSDs is not supported.
 SSDs in slot #1 and slot # 2, which constitute the first RAID pair (local storage), must be of the same size and type.
 Similarly, SSDs in slot # 3 and slot # 4, which constitute the second RAID pair (VPX storage), must be of the same size and type.
 Only use drives that are part of the provided conversion kit.

 - Store the old SSDs for future handling.

 - Disconnect all network cables from the data ports and the management ports.

 Start the Citrix ADC appliance.
 For instructions, see “Switching on the Appliance” in Installing the hardware.
 The conversion process can run for approximately 30 minutes, during which you must not power cycle the appliance.
 The entire conversion process might not be visible on the console and might appear to be unresponsive.
-The conversion process updates the BIOS, installs the XenServer hypervisor and the Management Service Operating system, and copies the Citrix ADC VPX image to the SSD for instance provisioning, and forms the Raid1 pair.
+The conversion process updates the BIOS, installs the Citrix Hypervisor and the Management Service.
+It also copies the VPX image to the SSD for instance provisioning, and forms the Raid1 pair.
 Note: The serial number of the appliance remains the same.

 - Keep the console cable attached during the conversion process.
 Allow the process to complete, at which point the netscaler-sdx login: prompt appears.